Teajey/obsidian-plugin-incremental-files/README.md

 # Why is this useful?

 For me, it is for creating grocery lists.
 I've historically used the _Daily notes_ core plugin to create my next grocery list.
-But what if my next grocery shop isn't on the day that I created the note?
+But what if my next grocery shopping trip isn't on the day that I created the note?

 This plugin allows me to easily refer to a "current note" for a particular purpose, and then create a new one when I have determined the current note has expired.